By Ferretpass with huge help from Cathode_G

 What will you need to get started printing ABS or ASA?

-- You are going to need filament for ABS Cathode and I recommend https://amzn.to/3gpRnvR There filaments are very consistent and well-made they have excellent layer adhesion and printablity and strength.
-For ASA I recommend https://amzn.to/3gegp20 Polymaker is a very well known brand and the filament is fantastic.
+- You are going to need filament for ABS Cathode and I recommend https://amzn.to/3gpRnvR Their filaments are very consistent and well-made they have excellent layer adhesion and printability and strength.
+For ASA I recommend https://amzn.to/3gegp20 Polymaker is a very well-known brand and the filament is fantastic.

-- I would also recommend if you have an Ender 3 sized printer getting a https://amzn.to/3wgiaBv this glass beds print surface makes the first layers stick very well with glue stick
+- I would also recommend if you have an Ender 3-sized printer get a https://amzn.to/3wgiaBv this glass beds print surface makes the first layers stick very well with a glue stick

 - This is necessary https://amzn.to/35bSbPI since we are printing at hotter temps than PLA materials the standard white PTFE tube will not work and the tube will melt and clog the Hotend.